Ford Cortina: Australia

 The Australian Cortina was fairly similar to the British offerings until the release of the TC Cortina in 1970 when it gained its notability as an Australian icon after Ford of Australia decided to donate some components from its larger Falcon range.
 Additions included the 200 and 250 cubic inch inline 6 engines and a range of Australian BorgWarner transmissions.
 The TD facelift included a more refined interior and rectangular headlights, standard on the XL & XLe.
 The TE and TF Cortina returned to following the British design almost to a T, however retaining the 200 and 250 6-cylinder engines, now with the revised Crossflow head.
 Throughout its life, the Cortina was also available in a range of colours from the Falcon lineup.

-Many Australian Cortinas have been modified as Street Machines, with the homemade ‘Redtop’ Barra Turbo engine being a common mill transplant, alongside the 302 Windsor, although being a Canadian design, with the Windsor being installed in hundreds of thousands of Falcons over the years, they are no rarity, backed by GM T350, Ford C10, Top-loader and ZF6 being common boxes.
+Many Australian Cortinas have been modified as Street Machines, with the homemade 'Redtop' Barra Turbo engine being a common mill transplant, alongside the 302 Windsor, although being a Canadian design, with the Windsor being installed in hundreds of thousands of Falcons over the years, they are no rarity, backed by GM T350, Ford C10, Top-loader and ZF6 being common boxes.

 Available on the Australian (and South African, however very different) Cortina Mark III, was the XLe variant, the top specification, and a widely recognised nameplate in the country.
 The XLe Came with standard bucket seats, vinyl roof, 250c.i.
 Inline 6, 3 speed automatic BorgWarner transmission, full instrumentation, boot garnish and many more luxury style additions.
 The XLe was comparable to a combination of the British GXL and GT.

-The Cortina ended production in 1981 and was succeeded by the Telstar.
+The Cortina ended production in 1981 and was in the interim replaced by the Meteor (Laser sedan) in the local product range until the Telstar could be put into local assembly in 1983.